Uptime for the last six months was 99.95%.

 UserVoice assets and widgets load quickly from anywhere in the world.

-All static files (JS, CSS, widgets, images) are compressed and served from our CDN (Akamai), which has edge servers located around the world.
-In addition, all DNS requests are handled by Dyn, which has multiple DNS servers throughout the world.
+All static files (JS, CSS, widgets, images) are compressed and served from our CDN (Cloudflare), which has edge servers located around the world.

 UserVoice widgets will not impact your page load times.